-If the controller starts to exhibit certain operating anomalies such as loss of user settings after sustained power outages or an inability to "wake up" after a normal shutdown, it may be due to a low or totally discharged backup battery.
+If the controller starts to exhibit certain operating anomalies such as loss of user settings after sustained power outages or an inability to wake up after a normal shutdown, it may be due to a low or totally discharged backup battery.
 To predict the probability of these events, regular examination of the battery condition is encouraged.
 The battery status is easily determined while the controller is active.
 The process will not affect a running program.
-Battery status can be checked by use of the following touchpad sequence;
+Battery status can be checked by use of the following Touchpad sequence:

-VIEW, OTHER OPTIONS,
+- 1. VIEW, OTHER OPTIONS

+- 2. Select MAINTENANCE, ENTER

-select MAINTENANCE, ENTER, then select B/U BATTERY TEST, ENTER
+- 3. Select B/U BATTERY TEST, ENTER

 The display will then show "PASSED", "LOW" or "FAULT".
-The latter two require battery replacement.
+The latter two require battery replacement (see Section 9.4, Controller Battery Replacement Procedure).